 These are just a few of the things that your chiropractor can offer.
-You will get the quickest results, not to mention be out of pain much faster, by starting a treatment program with your chiropractor.
+You will get the quickest results, not to mention being out of pain much faster, by starting a treatment program with your chiropractor.

 What can you do for herniated disc pain?
-See your most trusted local Anchorage chiropractor sooner, rather than later!
+See our most trusted local chiropractor sooner, rather than later!